hacks-guide/Guide_Wii/docs/ro_RO/modmii.md

    ![](/images/modmii/modmii-wizard-9.png)

-10. Select whether or not you would like to set up a USB Loader for use with your console.
+10. Select whether or not you would like to set up a USB loader.

     ![](/images/modmii/modmii-wizard-10.png)

-11. If you selected `Yes` in the USB Loader menu, select which USB Loader you would like to use.
-If you choose an individual one, we recommend either USB Loader GX or WiiFlow as both are covered on this website, or you may optionally download each option.
+11. If you selected `Yes` in the USB Loader menu, select which USB loader you would like to use.
+USB Loader GX and/or WiiFlow are recommended.

     ![](/images/modmii/modmii-wizard-11.png)

-12. If you selected `Yes` in the USB Loader menu, select where you would like to save your USB Loader files at.
+12. If you selected `Yes` in the USB Loader menu, select where you would like to save your USB loader files.

     ![](/images/modmii/modmii-wizard-12.png)

-13. Verify where you would like to save files for your SD Card and/or USB Drive.
+13. Verify where you would like to save files for your SD card and/or USB drive.

     ![](/images/modmii/modmii-wizard-13.png)